juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 ### The controller runs as root

 In order to provide PV Data Initialization, the controller runs as root inside its container.
+Please consider this if you have restrictions to Pods running with elevated privileges in your cluster.

 ### Cutomize your deployment